NASW Foundation National Programs

 NASW Social Work Pioneers®

-She has been an active member of NASW, having served on the NASW Board, and as Chair for the NASW Foundation and the NASW Mental Health Section.
-She has also been active in her community serving as a member of the Renaissance Center Advisory Board, the Phoenix Corporation Board of Directors and the Hosanna House Advisory, to mention a few.
+She was an active member of NASW, serving on the NASW Board, and as Chair for the NASW Foundation and the NASW Mental Health Section.
+She was also active in her community serving as a member of the Renaissance Center Advisory Board, the Phoenix Corporation Board of Directors and the Hosanna House Advisory, to mention a few.

 Barbara cut her advocacy teeth during the mid-1960s, when as a young girl, she went to Washington, DC to stand with others in protest of segregation and the Vietnam War.
 She graduated from Carlow University in 1972 with a major in Psychology and earned her MSW in 1978 from the University of Pittsburgh.